Skip to main content

 note

 SCIM is only available with an Enterprise plan and requires Single Sign-On (SSO) to be enabled.
-Currently, GrowthBook only supports Okta as the identity provider.
+Currently, GrowthBook only supports Okta and Azure AD/Microsoft Entra ID as the identity providers.

 SCIM, or System for Cross-domain Identity Management, is the standard for managing users and groups across multiple applications.
 With SCIM, you can automate the provisioning and deprovisioning of users in your GrowthBook account through your identity provider.